Yosano Akiko: Early life

-Yosano was born into a prosperous merchant family in Sakai, near Osaka.
+Yosano was born as Hō Shō (鳳 志やう) into a prosperous merchant family in Sakai, near Osaka.
 From the age of 11, she was the family member most responsible for running the family business, which produced and sold yōkan, a type of confection.
 From early childhood, she was fond of reading literary works, and read widely in her father's extensive library.
 As a high school student, she began to subscribe to the poetry magazine Myōjō (Bright Star), of which she became a prominent contributor.
-Myōjō's editor, Tekkan Yosano, taught her tanka poetry, having met her on visits to Osaka and Sakai to deliver lectures and teach in workshops, they later married.
+Myōjō's editor, Tekkan Yosano, whom she later married, taught her tanka poetry, having met her on visits to Osaka and Sakai to deliver lectures and teach in workshops.

-Yosano was not allowed opportunities to interact with the opposite sex, which she cites as the cause for her latent sexuality.
-She was not allowed to leave her home unaccompanied and could count the number of times she crossed the threshold of someone else's home.
-After being married she reflects poorly upon her childhood, "I realized for the first time how jaundiced, unfair, and dark my childhood had been."
+In her youth, Yosano had not been allowed opportunities to interact with the opposite sex, which she cited as the cause for her latent sexuality.
+She was not allowed to leave her home unaccompanied and could count the number of times she had crossed the threshold of someone else's home.
+After being married she reflected negatively upon her childhood, saying, "I realized for the first time how jaundiced, unfair, and dark my childhood had been."

-Yosano was married when she was 24, and went on to have 13 children, 11 of which lived to adulthood.
-The two poets started a new life together in the suburb of Tokyo and were married in 1901.
 Tekkan was married when he met Akiko, and left his wife for her a year after they met one another.
+The two poets started a new life together in the suburb of Tokyo.
+They married in 1901, when Yosano was 23, and went on to have 13 children, 11 of whom lived to adulthood.
 Tekkan had extramarital affairs during their marriage, including with his ex-wife.